-- To expand food options little by little while maintaining the quality and health benefits
+- To expand food options while maintaining quality and nutritional value.

 5.4 Product Pricing

-The prices of food options provided by Eat Out will be comparable to the prices charged by other food truck businesses in the area.
-However, with the significant change in the menu as compared to other food trucks, prices will vary by a small margin.
+The prices of food options offered by Eat Out will be comparable to the prices charged by other food truck businesses in the area.
+However, the rates for special meals and delicacies will be a bit higher.

-To make a comprehensive food truck business plan, Henry also looked into other business plans.
-Some examples he studied included business plan for a lemonade company.
+To make a comprehensive food truck business plan, Henry also looked into other business plans such as a business plan for a lemonade company.

 6.1 Competitive Analysis

-The competitive advantages that Eat Out has over the market include:
+The competitive advantages that Eat Out have over the market include:

-- Versatile and Healthier options as compared to other food trucks
+- Versatile and healthier options as compared to other food truck businesses.

-- Quick Service to customers so they don’t need to wait too long
+- Quick service to customers so they don’t need to wait for long.

 6.2 Sales Strategy

 No business plan for a food truck is complete without a sales strategy.
-For Eat Out, these will be:
+The advertisement techniques of Eat Out will be:

-- We will advertise through word of mouth by having at least one truck in carnival or tourist locations.
+- We will advertise through word of mouth by having at least one truck in the main tourist attractions in the city.